-At the same time, consider reaching out to industry peers with skill sets that complement yours, such as web developers, photographers, to name a few — you never know when they might refer projects to you, or vice versa.
+At the same time, consider reaching out to industry peers with skill sets that complement yours, such as web developers, photographers, to name a few.
+You never know when they might refer projects to you, or vice versa.

 USING SOCIAL MEDIA

-Now that you’re prepared, let’s see how you can establish your creative network on some of these platforms.
+Let’s see how you can establish your creative network on some of these platforms.

 Twitter makes it easy for you to follow creatives who inspire you.
 Make yourself visible by commenting on and favoriting tweets, or even strike up a conversation by sending a Direct Message.
 Also, learn to use hashtags to discover conversations that might interest you.

 LinkedIn is a social networking service for business professionals — exactly the kind of people you should network with.
 Be sure to create and publish your own content to increase your visibility there.
 SlideShare is also part of LinkedIn, and gets a lot of traffic from business owners.
 As a suggestion, consider turning your portfolio into a SlideShare deck, so others can comment and give feedback.

 Instagram is perfect for a graphic designer.
 Not only are there tons of inspiration and talented creatives, you can also share your work for all the world to see.
 Don’t forget to tag your images with relevant hashtags in order to reach out to the right people and gain followers.
 When others like or comment, follow them back and do the same whenever you can.

 Besides those mentioned above, there are also others that are made specially for creatives.